915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 # 5\.
 Data Structures

-This chapter describes some things youâve learned about already in more detail, and adds some new things as well.
+This chapter describes some things you’ve learned about already in more detail, and adds some new things as well.